bigfoott/BeatSaberStreamInfo/README.md

-Plugin to output certain info about the game to separate files.
-To be used with [BeatSaberStreamOverlay](https://github.com/bigfoott/BeatSaberStreamOverlay).
+Output game info to be used on stream.